9355 Monte Vista Avenue,

 7 people favorited this theater

-Opened April 2, 1969, this was once an eight-screen venue housed within two buildings of The Montclair Plaza on Monte Vista Avenue adjacent to the Freeway 10.
+Opened as Cinema I & II on April 2, 1969 as a twin screen theatre with 1,000-seats and 500-seats.
+The opening movies were Steve McQueen in “Bullet” & Leonard Whiting in “Romeo and Juliet”.
+This later became an eight-screen venue housed within two buildings of The Montclair Plaza on Monte Vista Avenue adjacent to the Freeway 10.
 The front building had three screens; the rear structure had five.
-Although two parts of the same venue, the front screens were of a different style than those in the rear—which strongly resembled the Woodland Hills GCC (possibly built around the same time).
+Although two parts of the same venue, the front screens were of a different style than those in the rear–which strongly resembled the Woodland Hills GCC (possibly built around the same time).

-As an independent venue, it remained open up until August 2000, which is when it ceased operations as a movie theater.
+As an independent venue, it remained open up until August 2000, which is when it ceased operations as a movie theatre.

 Just login to your account and subscribe to this theater.